naenumtou/dataScienceLab/README.md

 ## Time series model
 * `bayesian_linear_regression.ipynb`: The Bayesian linear regression is an approach to linear regression in which the statistical analysis is undertaken within the context of Bayesian inference
+* `ARIMAModel.ipynb`: The ARIMA Model (Autoregressive Integrated Moving Average) used for stock price prediction
 * `SARIMAModel.ipynb`: The SARIMA Model (Seasonal Autoregressive Integrated Moving Average) used for oil price prediction
 * `pca.ipynb`: The Principal Component Analysis (PCA) appiled for time series data
 * `pcr.ipynb`: The Principal Component Analysis (PCA) with linear regression appiled for time series data